 BJA FY25 State Criminal Alien Assistance Program (SCAAP)

-This funding opportunity provides financial reimbursement to state and local governments for the costs incurred from incarcerating undocumented individuals who have been convicted of crimes.
+This program provides financial reimbursement to state and local governments for the costs associated with housing undocumented criminal aliens in correctional facilities.

 Award Range